Maynard Fertilizing Lawn Services

 Maynard Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

 Fertilizer application near wetlands and protected areas in Maynard is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits or notifications are required for work within 25–100 feet of wetlands or streams, and no-fertilizer buffer strips are mandatory.
-Organic-only fertilizers are recommended in sensitive zones.
-Protecting groundwater and surface water from nutrient runoff is critical, especially near public water supply wells.
-Application techniques must avoid impervious surfaces, and any material on hard surfaces should be swept back onto turf immediately.
-Always check weather forecasts from the
+Permits or notifications are required for work within 25–100 feet of wetlands or streams.
+No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
+Protect groundwater and surface water by preventing nutrient runoff, especially near public water supply wells.
+Use proper application techniques—avoid impervious surfaces, sweep granules back onto turf, and never hose into drains.
+Schedule applications with a 24–48 hour rain-free window, using deflector shields near sensitive areas.
+For environmental permitting and guidance:

 Maynard Conservation Commission